Department of Elementary and Secondary Education Logo

 • High-quality, teacher-led professional learning opportunities are integral to supporting the long-term career path for educators by providing them with opportunities to deepen skills, adopt new and innovative approaches to teaching, and share their own expertise with others.
 See the Professional Learning section of the Talent Guide for strategies and resources to support a high-quality PD program.
 Above all, ask teachers how they are doing and what they need to be successful.

-• Recognize and honor their expertise.
+• Recognize and honor expertise.
 Identify and support opportunities for highly effective teachers to expand their impact and influence.
 In addition to professional advancement and certification programs like National Board Certification, Massachusetts runs numerous programs to elevate the voice and expertise of effective educators, including:

 • Ensure equitable compensation.
 School and district leaders can also support educators' well-being by ensuring they are equitably compensated for their work.